btrettel/flt/to-do.md

         - <https://en.wikipedia.org/wiki/Quasi-Monte_Carlo_method>
         - <https://en.wikipedia.org/wiki/Variance_reduction>
     - `mc_fosm` module for combination MC and FOSM: If number of samples equals 1, use FOSM.
 Otherwise, use MC.
 A hybrid approach might be useful sometimes too.
+    - Probably would be faster to not have a derived type and just run the simulation subroutine multiple times.
+No inlining needed.
 - convergence.f90: convergence testing framework
     - Have a feature to minimize the run-time of each convergence test, perhaps through some sort of optimizer.
 Reduce number of time steps for spatial convergence, etc.
     - Make plots.
 Need to pass in variable names for plots?